 Foster Holly can grow up to a height of 20-30 feet and spreads about 10-20 feet.
-They generate four petal white flowers.
+They generate four white petal flowers.
 The flowers are deciduous and bloom during the summer season and make it look marvelous.
-They combination of red berries, white flowers and dark green shiny leaves catch the attention of most people due to their color and beauty.
-The leaves of this plant remain green throughout the year unlike other hollies which lose their green foliage.
+The combination of red berries, white flowers, and dark green shiny leaves catch the attention of most people due to their color and beauty.
+The leaves of this plant remain green throughout the year, unlike other hollies which lose their green foliage.

-This plant is very attractive and requires adequate supply of water.
+This plant is very attractive and requires an adequate supply of water.
 This plant does not require much maintenance and is a good investment for backyard gardening.
-Foster Holly is prone to pests and insects therefore; proper chemicals should be used to prevent damage.
+Foster Holly is prone to pests and insects, therefore; proper chemicals should be used to prevent damage.

 Foster Holly is used in Christmas decorations, and beautiful wreaths can be made out using its leaves and beautiful berries.
 This plant is easily available in most retail and wholesale nurseries.
 You can plant this wonderful tree in your garden and make most of it during the Christmas season by decorating your home with the red berries and leaves.